stat88/textbook/README.md

 # Stat 88 Textbook

 This textbook was built with [Jupyter Books](https://jupyterbook.org/en/stable/intro.html).
-The textbook was originally built by Francie McQuarrie.
-Shahzar updated the textbook to the new Jupyter Books framework.
+The textbook was originally built by Francie McQuarrie using Jupyter Book.
+Shahzar reconfigured the textbook for the updated Jupyter Books.

 ## Structure